 Cuticle creams are a curious category of skincare: Their use case isn’t so universal, since people reach for cuticle creams for any number of reasons.
 Some want to soften and push back aggressive cuticles.
 Others want to prevent or heal hangnails.
 Then there are the ones who merely want to fortify the actual nails.
-That’s why you’ll see cuticle creams marketed as "cuticle and nail creams", "cuticle and hand creams", "repair balms" and the likes.
-Some are oils, others are creams, lotions, butters, balms… It’s nebulous, but with one common goal: To nourish and strengthen the area around the nails (and the nails themselves).
+That’s why you’ll see cuticle creams marketed as "cuticle and nail creams," "cuticle and hand creams," "repair balms" and the like.
+Some are oils, others are creams, or lotions, or butters, or balms… It’s nebulous, but with one common goal: To nourish and strengthen the area around the nails (and the nails themselves).

 In short: Use a vitamin-rich, cuticle-fortifying product to protect your body and keep your fingertips in tip-top shape.
 Our tried-and-tested favorite cuticle creams, by many names and formulations, are below.

 Best Overall Cuticle Cream: Buttah by Dorion Renaud Whipped Body Butter

 The truth is, a nourishing hand or body product is equally effective on the cuticles, so long as that product contains the right ingredients.
 And Buttah’s whipped shea body butter is hands down the most softening, soothing body remedy — so by default, it takes the crown when it comes to hand and cuticle care, too.
 A Vitamin-rich formula—chiefly the generous quantity of vitamins A, B, and E — softens cuticle beads, strengthens nails, and prevents/heals hangnails as smoothly as… well, butter.
 Best of all, you can use it anywhere that needs a deep-nourishing touch-up, once your nail beds are in top form.
 (We can’t recommend the brand’s Facial Butter enough too, especially at the height of winter.)